-We are in the fifth year of our school improvement plan.
 Our plan has been developed to analyze the needs of our diverse learners and to provide them support in their learning.
 Our plan focuses on the core curriculum areas (reading, writing and mathematics) that are supported by interventions and strategies to guide our teachers and help our learners be successful.
-In addition, our plan focuses on the development of the whole child.
+In addition, our plan focuses on the development of the whole child and the social-emotional needs of our learners.
 We utilize data collected by our staff, students and parents to help drive the direction of our learning community.